Olive Blanche Davies

-Olive Blanche Davies MSc (27 October 1884 – 1976/7) was an Australian botanist and botanical artist, noted for being co-author with Alfred Ewart of their 1917 book The Flora of the Northern Territory, and for producing many of the illustrations.
+Olive Blanche Davies MSc (27 October 1884 – 20 October 1976) was an Australian botanist and botanical artist who co-authored with Alfred Ewart the 1917 book The Flora of the Northern Territory.
+She made many of the illustrations.

-Olive was born Toorak, Victoria, the youngest of six children of Elizabeth Locke Mercer (*c1850) from Kirkcudbright and Sir Matthew Henry Davies (1850–1912) of Geelong.
+Olive was born on 27 October 1884 in Toorak, Victoria, the youngest of six children of Elizabeth Locke Mercer (*c1850) from Kirkcudbright and Sir Matthew Henry Davies (1850–1912) of Geelong.

 She was a government research scholar studying biology at Melbourne University, and wrote a paper in 1911 on Petterd's semi-slug Cystopelta petterdi, and another in 1914 on Caryodes dufresnii, a large land mollusk native to Tasmania.

 On 22 December 1915 at 'Cluden', in Brighton, Australia, Olive Blanche Davies married Arthur Lyle Rossiter, a lieutenant in the Australian Expeditionary Force, and elder son of Edward Lyle Rossiter of Elsternwick.
 Arthur had been born in 1888 in Ballarat By the end of World War I he had risen to the rank of captain, and after the war he gave a lecture on gas warfare at Melbourne University, from which he had graduated an MSc. in 1911 and had been a demonstrator in physics from 1913.
 He had served as a gas officer in the 4th Australian Division in France.
 In 1924 he was appointed on a temporary basis as senior master at Melbourne High School.
-She died in Adelaide.
+She died in Adelaide on 20 October 1976.